PGM-Lab/InferPy/docs/notes/vae_mnist.rst

 In both cases, models are defined as functions, though InferPy requires to use the decorator ``@inf.probmodel``.
-On the other, even though  neural networks can be the same, in the Edward code these are defined with a name as this will be later used for access to the learned weights.
+On the other hand, even though  neural networks can be the same, in the Edward code these are defined with a name as this will be later used for access to the learned weights.

 Inference